Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8preclass.md

 **Diffusion** is a spontaneous net movement of matter (e.g., molecules, atoms) from regions of high concentration to a region of low concentration.
 Stated differently, diffusion is a transfer of mass that causes the distribution of molecules, or atoms to be more uniform in space as time evolves.

-**Q.9.Can you think about everyday examples of diffusion in your life?**
+**Q.9.
+Can you think about everyday examples of diffusion in your life?**

 ### Is this Diffusion?